DNM1008/Dots/README.md

 For a mail client, I use Mailspring, but you can edit the variable `myMail` to whatever you like.

-Flameshot is the allround screenshot utility for me. `maim` is a good lightweight alternative but it is slightly harder to use since it doesn't pause the screen for you and I have been having problems with taking the screenshot of the whole screen, but I do change between the two.
+`maim` is a good
+lightweight screenshotting tool but it is slightly harder to use since it doesn't pause the screen for you.
+A more feature-rich alternative is flameshot.
 The relevant variable is `screenshot`.

 You will also have to install `eza`, since I have aliased `ls` to using it.